mamunur6286/axilweb-grocery-store/README.md

-# Laravel Currency Exchanger
+# Laravel Grocery Store Pre-Order
-The Grocery Preorder is a Laravel Package for realtime currency exchange.
+The Grocery Preorder is a Laravel Package for getting pre order in a grocery shop.

 It allows users to easily exchange and convert currencies in real-time.
 The application integrates with APIs to fetch up-to-date exchange rates and provides a user-friendly interface for performing currency conversions.
 It is designed to be scalable, secure, and easy to customize, making it suitable for personal or business use.